zvifadzomatsenazingoni/Malawi-equity-analysis/README.md

 **secter_in_180**: The number of hospitals that each community can access by walking for 3 hours.

 **lisa_cl_secter**: Results from the LISA analysis identifying the type of cluster each community belongs to.
-Communities in High-  high clusters have higher than average access to hospitals, communities in Low-Low clusters have lower than average access to       hospitals.
+Communities in High-  High clusters have higher than average access to hospitals, communities in Low-Low clusters have lower than average access to       hospitals.

 **lisa_p_secter**: This is the probability that the observed LISA statistic could occur by chance under the null hypothesis of spatial randomness.